Jack Suwinski Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

+- The 8.5 strikeouts per nine innings put together by the Cubs pitching staff ranks 22nd in the league.

-- The Cubs have a 4.13 team ERA that ranks 13th among all MLB pitching staffs.
+- The Cubs' 4.15 team ERA ranks 13th across all league pitching staffs.

-- The Cubs give up the seventh-fewest home runs in baseball (67 total, one per game).
+- Cubs pitchers combine to surrender 70 home runs (one per game), the ninth-fewest in the league.

-- The lefty's last appearance was on Friday against the Los Angeles Angels, when he tossed six innings, surrendering two earned runs while allowing seven hits.
+- In his most recent appearance on Saturday against the San Francisco Giants, the right-hander threw 6 2/3 innings, giving up two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.